 What does the leaf area index tell us?

-How is LAI measured?
+How to measure LAI

-There are two approaches to measuring the leaf area index, directly or indirectly.
+There are two approaches to measuring the leaf area index – directly or indirectly.

 Indirect measurements of leaf area index are prone to inaccuracies and tend to slightly underestimate the true LAI.